 Such is the pull of small SUVs that the estate car seems to have had its last rites read time and again, yet still they struggle on.
 The reason why they refuse to die?
 They're a good idea.
 What's more, if people were honest about why they really needed a vehicle, an estate car would make more practical sense.
 They carry just as much as many SUVs, yet they're better to drive, they're lighter and more aerodynamic which means better efficiency - and they're usually cheaper to buy too.
 Ford's brought us some brilliant estates down the years but as much as customers have warmed to the Focus hatch, the five-door estate has never occupied a huge slice of the overall Focus sales pie chart.
 Perhaps this current version can formulate a more convincing argument.

 This fourth generation Focus estate, like its predecessors, has a reputation as a family station wagon with the ability to entertain at the wheel - and if you enjoy your driving, that's something you'll appreciate pretty early on the first time you try one.
 Twenty years ago, the original version of this model achieved much the same thing by standardising advanced multi-link rear suspension across its model line-up.
 Today, you get that too - in contrast to the hatch body shape which restricts this more advanced damping set-up to its most powerful 1.5-litre EcoBoost petrol and 2.0-litre EcoBlue diesel variants.
-To give you the engine line-up in full, things kick off with the brand's familiar three cylinder 1.0-litre EcoBoost petrol powerplant, available in 85, 100 or 125PS variants that now feature cylinder deactivation.
+To give you the engine line-up in full, things kick off with the brand's familiar three cylinder 1.0-litre EcoBoost petrol powerplant, available in 100 or 125PS variants that feature cylinder deactivation, plus it can also be had in mHEV mild hybrid form.
 Next up for petrol people is the 1.5-litre four cylinder EcoBoost engine with 150PS, borrowed from the Fiesta ST hot hatch, this unit also available with 182PS.
 The Focus ST gets a 2.3-litre EcoBoost petrol unit with 280PS.
 As for diesels, well there are 90 and 120PS versions of Ford's 1.5-litre EcoBlue powerplant, then 150 and 190PS versions of the company's 2.0-litre EcoBlue diesel.
 The ride isn't overly firm, but body control through the bends is exemplary, allowing you at the wheel to make the most of the stiff new C2 platform, the feelsome power steering and the torque vectoring control system that helps you get the power down through the bends.
 It all combines to create a car that really can still reward at the wheel, even in its most affordable forms: there's still nothing else in this segment that feels quite the same.
 Yet it still does the sensible stuff well too, being decently refined, with confident braking and a lovely tactile gearshift.

 The styling has useful evolved but looks a touch conservative in this station wagon guise.
 The front of the cabin's of much higher quality than before and comes complete with Ford's latest 'SYNC3' infotainment touchscreen in most models.
 There's space for four adults inside without too much of a squeeze, but levering a third body onto the rear bench will be a bit of a pinch.
 Since this is an estate though, our emphasis needs to be on the luggage bay, which really is a lot bigger than it is in the hatch.
 A typically-specified estate model fitted with a mini-spare offers up to 575-litres of capacity - or as much as 728-litres if you load to the roof.
 If you need more room and want to push forward the 60:40-split rear bench, then up to 1,620-litres of space is on offer, thanks to 175mm of extra loading length this time round and an extra 43mm of roof height for this generation model, an increase apparently calculated so as to enable owners to comfortably accommodate a dog crate.
 Go for this station wagon variant and auto-folding 'Easy Fold' rear seat backs come as standard, plus you can have a gesture-controlled powered tailgate if you're prepared to pay extra for it.